Student Loan Benefits: Everything you need to know in 8 minutes

 Affordable

-Most student loan repayment programs offer between $85 and $150 per month towards their employees’ student loans.
+Most student loan benefit programs offer between $85 and $150 per month towards their employees’ student loans.
 Given median income among Bachelor degree recipients – that’s about 3.3% of annual salary.

-The cherry on top: thanks to the CARES act and the Consolidated Appropriations act student loan repayment contributions are tax deductible for employers and do not count as compensation (and so are not a tax burden) for recipients.
-Offset against the gains in retention, offering student loan repayment assistance can positively impact your bottom line.
+The cherry on top: thanks to the CARES act and the Consolidated Appropriations act student loan repayment contributions are tax deductible for employers and do not count as compensation (and so are tax free) for recipients.
+Offset against the gains in retention, offering student loan benefits can positively impact your bottom line.

-Given the savings these programs boast in terms of lower turnover and tax deductions, the number of employers offering student loan repayment assistance has doubled in the last few years according to the Society for Human Resource Management (SHRM).
+Given the savings these programs boast in terms of lower turnover and tax deductions, the number of employers offering student loan benefits has doubled in the last few years according to the Society for Human Resource Management (SHRM).

-So what exactly is a student loan repayment assistance program?
+So what exactly is a student loan benefit program?

-Student loan repayment assistance is a benefit program in which an employer sends money to their employees’ student loans.
+Student loan repayment assistance is a benefit program in which an employer makes contributions towards their employees’ student loans.

 Program Design

-The key to an effective student loan repayment assistance program is the program structure.
+The key to an effective student loan benefit is the program structure.
 The best performing programs determine eligibility based on both role and tenure then offer a tiered incentive structure aligned around your goals and budget.

 Tax Incentives